Trees of Graphs as Boundaries of Hyperbolic Groups: Necessary conditions for tree of graphs boundary

-Then $\zeta$ and $\eta$ each consists of a single Bowditch cut pair of degree at least $3$.
+\paragraph*{\textbf{Case I. $\mathcal{F}$ has two distinct classes $\zeta$ and $\eta$ of degree at least $3$}} Then $\zeta$ and $\eta$ each consists of a single Bowditch cut pair of degree at least $3$.
 Then, by \Lemref{separating_bowditch_pairs}, there is a Bowditch cut pair $\{z, z'\}$ of degree $2$ such that $\zeta$ and $\eta$ are contained in distinct components of $\bd G \setminus \{z, z'\}$, contradicting the fact that $\zeta$ and $\eta$ are not separated.